 With the majority of people working remotely and increasing their time spent on screens, we were curious to know how someone who typically spends hours a day in front of digital devices deals with the day-to-day of excessive screen time.
 Kurt Schray, 28, from Leesburg, Virginia, is a competitive esports athlete.
 We asked him to share a bit about his experiences as a professional gamer, what symptoms he notices throughout his day, and how he tries to counteract his time spent on devices.
 Continue reading Player Profile: Professional Esports Athlete

-Emerging research out of the University of Georgia reveals that nutrition plays a significant role in our ability to process information and react.
+Research out of the University of Georgia reveals that nutrition can play a significant role in our ability to process information and react.
 Medical professionals and sports dietitians see a broad range of implications.